connectedcooking/opcua-dynamic-node-manager/README.md

 #### Assigning Dynamic Nodes

-To create a starting point for browsing we have to assign a dynamic node to a standard real node e.g. the Objects folder:
+To create a starting point for browsing nodes we must assign a dynamic node to a standard real node e.g. the Objects folder:

 ```java
 var objectsNodeId = new RealNodeId(0, 85);